 Insurance

-A Contractor shall maintain, in full force and effect, and cause its subcontractors to maintain, appropriate insurance policies, with internationally recognized and financially sound insurers satisfactory to the Authority, on such terms and in such amounts in accordance with applicable international maritime practice and consistent with Good Industry Practice.
+A Contractor shall obtain and thereafter at all times maintain, and cause its subcontractors to obtain and maintain, in full force and effect, insurance with financially sound insurers satisfactory to the Authority, of such types, on such terms and in such amounts in accordance with applicable international maritime practice, consistent with Good Industry Practice and as specified in the relevant Guidelines.

 Contractors shall include the Authority as an additional assured.
 A Contractor shall use its best endeavours to ensure that all insurances required under this regulation shall be endorsed to provide that the underwriters waive any rights of recourse, including subrogation rights against the Authority in relation to Exploitation.

-The obligation under an exploitation contract to maintain appropriate insurance policies is a fundamental term of the contract.
-Should a Contractor fail to maintain the insurance required under these Regulations, the Secretary-General shall issue a compliance order under regulation 101.
+The obligation under an exploitation contract to maintain insurance as specified in the Guidelines is a fundamental term of the contract.
+Should a Contractor fail to maintain the insurance required under these Regulations, the Secretary-General shall issue a compliance order under regulation 103.
+The Secretary-General shall notify the Council at its next available meeting of such failure, and the corrective measures taken by the Contractor.

-A Contractor shall not materially modify or terminate any insurance policy without the prior consent of the Secretary-General.
+A Contractor shall not make any material change or terminate any insurance policy without the prior consent of the Secretary-General.

 A Contractor shall notify the Secretary-General immediately if the insurer terminates the policy or modifies the terms of insurance.

-A Contractor shall notify the Secretary-General immediately upon receipt of claims made under its insurance policies.
+A Contractor shall notify the Secretary-General immediately upon receipt of claims made under its insurance.

+A Contractor shall provide the Secretary-General at least annually with evidence as to the existence of such insurance under regulation 38(2)(i).

 Section 8 Annual reports and record maintenance